Do you plan to travel for Thanksgiving?

 But still there are many people who are just thankful that seeing any family is a possibility at all.

-Tonenia Blecha explains, “We are going to stay close to home.
-Our family is pretty well near here anyway but even if we had family that is far away I think this is a good time to stay home and be thankful and grateful for the things we do have and try and keep everyone a little safer.”
+“We are going to stay close to home.
+Our family is pretty well near here anyway, but even if we had family that is far away, I think this is a good time to stay home and be thankful and grateful for the things we do have and try and keep everyone a little safer,” said Tonenia Blecha.

 Many explained that before they do travel they will be staying home for a few days and taking extra precautions.
 Right now, after November 17, Kansas does not have any states that would require you to quarantine once you return unless you go to a mass gathering of 500 or more.